Gamma-secretase-activating protein

-Protein pigeon homolog also known as gamma-secretase activating protein (GSAP) is a protein that in humans is encoded by the PION gene.
+Gamma-secretase-activating protein, also known as Protein pigeon homolog (PION) is a protein that in humans is encoded by the GSAP gene.

 Gene

 The human PION gene is located on the long (q) arm of chromosome 7 at band 11.23, from base pair 76,778,007 to base pair 76,883,653.
 Highly conserved PION orthologs have been identified in most vertebrates for which complete genome data are available.
 More distantly related orthologs are also expressed in insects including the pigeon gene in Drosophila melanogaster that when mutated produces the "pigeon" phenotype.
 The name of the human PION gene derives the corresponding Drosophila gene.

 Protein

 The transcribed human pigeon homolog protein is 854 amino acid residues in length.
 A 16 kDa fragment (GSAP-16K) derived from 121 residues from the C-terminus region of the full length protein is known as the γ-secretase activating protein (GSAP).

 Function

 γ-secretase activating protein (GSAP) increases β-amyloid production through a mechanism involving its interactions with both γ-secretase and its substrate, the amyloid precursor protein (APP).
 By binding to both the γ-secretase enzyme and its APP substrate, GSAP increases the affinity and the selectivity of the enzyme for this particular substrate.